-While dark kitchen cabinets can add an elegance and luxurious atmosphere, the key is to not overpower the space.
-Too many dark colours will make it feel small and dark.
-You can avoid this by choosing a lighter paint colour if you have selected dark cabinetry.
+While dark kitchen cabinets can add an elegant and opulent atmosphere, the key is to not overpower the space by overdoing it.
+Too many dark colours can make the room feel small and dark.
+You can avoid this by choosing a lighter, contrasting paint colour if you have selected dark cabinetry.
+Also always ensure your kitchen has great lighting to avoid unusable dark areas.

-Technology has hit kitchen’s in full force and not just in the way of fancy gadgets and appliances.
-These days, your kitchen can have technology integrated into every function and appliance–from the taps to the fridge to the lighting.
+Technology has hit kitchens in full force and not just in the way of fancy appliances.
+These days, your kitchen can have technology integrated into almost every function and appliance, from the taps to the fridge and the lighting.
 We call this a smart kitchen.

-Smart kitchens are an ever evolving element of interior design.
-It is becoming more common for new kitchens to be built using smart technology.
-In an older kitchens you can add sensors, smart gadgets and other devices to your existing kitchen.
+Smart kitchens are an ever-evolving element of interior design.
+It is becoming more and more common for new kitchens to be built using smart technology.
+Older kitchens can be upgraded to incorporate smart features by adding things like sensors, smart gadgets, and other devices.

-Some simple add-on options are motion sensor kitchen faucets that can sense the presence of hands underneath and turn on automatically.
+Some simple upgrade options include motion sensor kitchen taps which can sense the presence of hands underneath and turn on and off automatically.
 Refrigerators that alert you when your grocery items are running low or a coffee maker you can program to have your coffee made when you wake up.
-There’s also updates for your lighting– systems that allow you to control all the lights from your smartphone or tablet.
+There are also updates for your lighting - smart lights which allow you to control all the lights from your smartphone, tablet or smart speakers such as the Google Home or Amazon Alexa.

-Technology integrated kitchens are becoming increasingly popular as home owners’ experiment with novel technologies.
-This is one of the biggest trends we are seeing going into 2019.
+Technology integrated kitchens are becoming sort after as homeowners experiment with new smart technologies.
+The Smart Kitchen is one of the biggest trends we are seeing going into 2019.